Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You enjoy environmental science, chemistry, and systems thinking, and like solving global-scale challenges.

-Explore majors like: Environmental Engineering, Sustainability Engineering, Water Resources Engineering
+Explore college majors and degree programs like: Environmental Engineering, Sustainability Engineering, Water Resources Engineering

 Chemical Engineering